ottagit/git_push_freshman/CONTRIBUTING.md

 # Contributing to the Git Push Freshman project

-Many thanks for your interest in contributing to the Git Push Freshman pproject!
+Many thanks for your interest in contributing to the Git Push Freshman project!

-This is the web presence for Mozilla's Open Leadership Training(OLT) for the
+As described in the <a href="">README.md</a> file, based on an open curriculum, the project involves hands-on training on version control using Git and collaborative software development using GitHub.
-<a href="https://ottagit.github.io/git_push_freshman/">Git Push Freshman</a> project.
+Through learning by doing, a minimum viable product (MVP) in the form of a sample informational website for the project will be developed in the process, hosted on <a href="https://pages.github.com/">GitHub Pages</a>.
+This is the web presence for the <a href="https://ottagit.github.io/git_push_freshman/">Git Push Freshman</a> project.

 Presented in this document is a set of guidelines to help you out in your contribution to this project, making it easy for you to get involved.